 The Helsinki-Uusimaa Region is at the heart of northern Europe.
-It is situated on the south coast of Finland, and is home to around 1.6 million inhabitants, which is more than a quarter of the country’s total population.
+It is situated on the south coast of Finland, and is home to around 1.7 million inhabitants, which is about a third of the country's total population.

 The region is one of the fastest growing areas in Europe.
-Its location on the Baltic Sea, its cultural climate and its green landscapes has made it a leading business area in Finland and a dynamic knowledge hub and innovation centre for new European business and politics.
+Its location at the Baltic Sea, along with its cultural climate and green landscapes have made it a leading business area in Finland, as well as a dynamic knowledge hub and innovation centre for new European business and politics.